Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 }
 ```
+ and verify the changes.

-- Delete it using DELETE `/api/books/1`.
+- Finally, delete the book using DELETE `/api/books/1`.

 - Try deleting again — you should see `404 Not Found`.

 Hint: In Swagger UI, make sure to execute each endpoint in the right order.
 Use clear IDs and double-check JSON formatting.